-I have though given you a good overview of what tips that I have learned along my own genealogy journey.
+This is a good overview of what tips that I have learned along my genealogy journey.

 I do though have 2 books that I will recommend to you that will help make your book possible and also bring it to life.